HackCommander/hackcommander.github.io/_posts/2024-03-31-vulnyx-hackingstation.md

 <div id='section-id-2-2'/>
 ## 2.2.
 Getting a shell as hacker

 Now is the time to get a shell.
-First we set up a listener on port 8000 using the command
+First we set up a listener on the attacking machine on port 8000 using the command

 {% include codeHeader.html %}
 ```console